yamilvindas/LQ-KNN_DataAnnotation/README.md

 ## VI) Contact

-If you need help to use our repository or if you find any bugs, do not hesitate to contact us (<yamil.vindas@creatis.insa-lyon.fr>).
+If you need help to use our repository or if you find any bugs, do not hesitate to contact us (yamil(dot)vindas-yassine(at)inria.fr).